Skip to main content

 Infection Prevention and Access to Care

-Infection Prevention and Access to Care (IPAC) supports access to clinical preventive services, community infection prevention and case management in a culturally and linguistically responsive way.
+Infection Prevention and Access to Care (IPAC) supports access to clinical preventive services, community infection prevention and case management in a way that's responsive to communities' cultures and language.

 How we help